percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 WebRTC Identity assertion (EDITOR NOTE: add I-D reference) can be used to bind the identity of the user of the endpoint to the fingerprint of the DTLS-SRTP certificate used for the call.
 This certificate is unique for a given call and a conference.
-This allows the KMF to ensure that only authorized users participate in the conference.
-Similarly the KMF can create a WeBRTC Identity assertion bound the fingerprint of the unique certificate used by the KMF for this conference so that the endpoint can validate it is talking to the correct KMF.
+This allows the Key Distributor to ensure that only authorized users participate in the conference.
+Similarly the Key Distributor can create a WeBRTC Identity assertion bound the fingerprint of the unique certificate used by the Key Distributor for this conference so that the endpoint can validate it is talking to the correct Key Distributor.

 ## Certificate Fingerprints in Session Signaling